zhuang2002/zhuang2002.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a second-year Master's student in Computer Technology at Tsinghua University, under the supervision of Prof. Chun Yuan.
-I obtained my Bachelor's degree in Computer Science and Technology from the Yingcai Honors College at the University of Electronic Science and Technology of China in 2023, where I was fortunate to be advised by Prof. Xile Zhao.
+I am currently a second-year Master's student in Computer Technology at Tsinghua University, under the supervision of **Prof. Chun Yuan**.
+I obtained my Bachelor's degree in Computer Science and Technology from the **Yingcai Honors College at the University of Electronic Science and Technology of China** in 2023, where I was fortunate to be advised by **Prof. Xile Zhao**.

+I also worked as a **Research Assistant** at **MMLab, The Chinese University of Hong Kong (CUHK)**, under the supervision of **Prof. Tianfan Xue**.

-My research interests lie in Computer Vision, particularly in image and video generation.
+My research interests lie in **Computer Vision**, particularly in **image and video generation**.

 [Email](mailto:zhuangjh23@mails.tsinghua.edu.cn) / [GitHub](https://github.com/zhuang2002)